 3PL stands for third-party logistics.
 It's a singular term that encompasses eCommerce logistics management and operations.
 Third-party logistics (3PL) refers to outsourcing your order fulfillment process and management to another company.
 There are different types of 3PL service providers, each of which serves distinct functions based on your business’s needs.

-The phrase third-party logistics first surfaced in the 1970s and 80s.
+The phrase third-party logistics first surfaced in the United States during the 1970s and 80s.
 During this time, more businesses sought to delegate their fulfillment processes to external providers.
-As e-commerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers has grown with it.
+As eCommerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers to assist the has grown with it.

 What Does 3PL Mean?